lsst-sqre/safir/docs/user-guide/slack-webhook.rst

        return mock_slack_webhook(config.slack_webhook, respx_mock)

 Replace ``config.slack_webhook`` with whatever webhook configuration your application uses.
+You will need to add ``respx`` as a dev dependency of your application.

 Then, in a test, use a pattern like the following: